Erimelowo/BetterLocomotionVRC/README.md

 # BetterLocomotion
-A mod to enhance locomotion for VRChat using MelonLoader.
+A VRChat mod to enhance locomotion for VRChat using MelonLoader.
 Successor of [BetterDirections](https://github.com/d-magit/VRC-Mods).

 ## Features